-- Make it WFPB - Omit the vegan meats and substitute (2) 14 oz cans of green jackfruit, white beans, or a package of gnocchi.
+- Make it WFPB - Omit the vegan meats and substitute (2) 14 oz cans of green jackfruit, or white beans.
 The rest of the ingredients are WFPB as-is.

 - Make it Gluten-Free - The vegan meats that I used are not gluten-free.
 To make this recipe gluten-free, you need to use gluten-free substitutes or omit them completely and use something else.

 - Plant-Based Protein - Great northern beans are so creamy and make a great addition to this dish!
 It's an easy way to bulk up the soup if you want to make this meal stretch a little bit further.

 - More Veggies - If you want to add some extra veggies to this zuppa toscana, artichoke hearts, jackfruit, zucchini, and red bell peppers are all good options!

 I like to serve a bowl of zuppa toscana with a big salad and a couple of slices of crusty bread for soaking up the creamy sauce.
 I usually make one of the roasted veggie recipes below to go with it too.

 - Maple Dijon Brussels Sprouts